 Skip to Content

-In addition to the department scholarships, there are also many other scholarship opportunities for Forestry and Wildland Resources students.
+There are many scholarship opportunities for Forestry and Wildland Resources students.
 Click the link below to see the available scholarships and applications.

-The 15th Annual Department of Forestry & Wildland Resources Spring Awards Banquet was held Wednesday, April 3rd in the Kate Buchanan Room.
-This annual celebration highlights the accomplishments of the students and members of the department.
-The event was attended by over 115 faculty, staff, students and scholarship donors.
+The 16th Annual Department of Forestry & Wildland Resources Spring Awards Banquet was held Wednesday, April 16th in the Kate Buchanan Room.
+The event celebrated the accomplishments of the faculty and students over the past year and over $45,000 in scholarships were awarded students.

 Over spring break students from Professor Jeffrey Kane’s Wildland Fire Use class traveled to Nebraska to participate in The Nature Conservancy’s Prescribed Fire Training Exchange.

 The HSU Forestry Administration class (FOR 471), taught by Assistant Professor Erin Kelly, heard presentations about the bills from policy experts, then students were tasked with writing a synopsis of one of the bills.

 Assistant forestry professor Jeffrey Kane recently published an article in the journal Oecologia asserting that the number of resin ducts a tree has can help predict how resistant the pine is to beetle infestation.
 The results of the paper, combined with the findings of an earlier study, provide information that may be useful to land managers who are trying to keep public parks and other relatively small forested areas healthy.
 In the first study, researchers demonstrated that a certain type of slippery bark protects trees from pine beetle attacks, which can kill trees.

 There are many great opportunities for summer internships and research available.
 These programs provide students with excellent hands-on experience in research.